izmeez/support/README.md

 **Sponsors**
 Development of the Support module for Drupal was originally sponsored by Tag1 Consulting and now is maintained by Purencool Digital.

+**License**

+This project is GPL v2 software.
+See the LICENSE file in the project directory for complete text.